UofL Garden Commons: Eating healthier and being self-sustainable on campus (The Louisville Cardinal, 3/8/19)

 6. An outdoor classroom space with a solar charging umbrella where people can sit in the shade and recharge their devices with the sun!

 7. Sharing Stations: donation bins for the UofL Free Store, a Little Free Library (installed with the partnership of UofL's Resilient Families Project), and a Pineal Trade Station for the free exchange of excess produce and plants (houseplants, cuttings, native plants, etc.).

 - The Garden Commons hosts an on-going series of hands-on workshops about organic gardening, agriculture, permaculture, and food justice.

 - Historical Notes:

-- The Garden Commons was first created in March 2010 with just four raised beds as a collaborative project in partnership with Louisville Grows, and has grown in scope and scale considerably since then.
-The largest change came during a with funding and volunteer labor donated by the Akzo Nobel coatings company.
+- In March 2010, we broke ground on the original Garden Commons site next to the former Cultural Center to install just four raised beds as a collaborative project in partnership with Louisville Grows.
+The Garden has grown in scope and scale considerably since then.
+The first big change came during a with funding and volunteer labor donated by the Akzo Nobel coatings company.

 - At the original Cultural Center location, the Garden Commons also featured: a polycultural permaculture bed called a hugelkulture mound (buried wood which slowly composts, reducing the need for irrigation and fertilizer); a mini orchard planted in Spring 2013, with a

 UofL hosts beekeeping workshop as part of Earth Week (WDRB, 4/17/17) Photos.
 Video.

 UofL holds workshop on native plants (Fox19, 3/15/17)